Mastering Your Sleep Study in Silver Spring, MD

-If you think you have sleep apnea, the first step towards receiving treatment is a correct diagnosis.
-For a diagnosis, you’ll undergo a sleep study either in the comfort of your own home or at a lab.
-Each option carries its own set of benefits and limitations.
+If you think you may be suffering from sleep apnea, the first step toward treatment is receiving a proper diagnosis.
+For diagnosis, you’ll undergo a sleep study either in a laboratory or in the comfort of your own home.
+It’s important to receive a proper diagnosis as leaving sleep apnea untreated can lead to further health complications.
 If you’d like, Dr. Bassford can recommend a sleep specialist that’s in line with your goals and preferences.

 The Purpose of a Sleep Study

-There isn’t too much preparation involved prior to the study.
-You’ll want to carry out your day as you normally would so that the test accurately reflects your condition.
-To get the most out of your sleep study, there are a few tips you’ll want to follow to ensure the test is accurate, including:
+There isn’t much preparation involved before your sleep test.
+Make sure to carry out your day as you normally would so that the test accurately reflects your condition.
+To get the most out of your sleep study, here are a few tips we recommend following:

 - Avoid napping

-- Avoid alcohol 12 hours prior to your study
+- Avoid alcohol 12 hours before your test

-- Avoid anything else that could interfere with sleep
+- Avoid anything else that may interfere with your sleep

-If you follow these tips, you’ll get the most out of your study.
+By following these tips, you’ll get the most out of your sleep study.
 If you’re going to a sleep lab, you’ll want to pack an overnight bag with hygiene items, comfortable clothes or pajamas, and anything that helps you fall asleep.

 Frequently Asked Questions

-What if I wake up during the night of my sleep study?
+What if I wake up during my sleep study?

 How long do you need to sleep for a sleep study?